The See of Things

 “I don’t think it’s my attention he wants,” I answered.

 I nodded but even in that moment, like most others, I didn’t get what Nana was saying.
-Her words were squirrely and had to do with one thing being alike another in some scrambled up way.
+Her words were squirrely and had to do with one thing being like another in some scrambled up way.
 Besides he was a baby not a frosted butt of bread.
 I did believe a person didn’t know how they knew things.
 I never did, but then again, I didn’t think of the things in my head as knowing.
 Maybe, unlike my brother, I just hadn’t been given anything worthy to know.

 The fireflies continued to compound outside the screen window, until their unified glow sounded last call to join the game.
 There was something on the other side of the screen door waiting for me, and I lost myself watching them pulse, desperate to be let out to run in the darkness.
 But Nana didn’t like me running around Knox Point by myself at night.
 She said I was too young, and there were things in the shadows who would love to snatch up a sweet boy like me for the tasting.
 I knew she probably only said this to scare me from sneaking out.
 But while I didn’t think my baby brother knew things, I was certain my Nana did.
 She was just the type of person who could see what others couldn’t.